Analysis: More wheat feeding and pig disease outbreaks pose double threat to China soymeal demand

 Corn is expected to remain the primary feed grain in China, with roughly 185 million tonnes of corn expected to be fed to animals this year as the livestock sector tries rebuild its mammoth hog herd following deadly outbreaks of African swine fever first detected in 2018.

-But tight corn supplies and high prices have spurred feed markers to find alternatives where possible.
+But tight corn supplies and high prices have spurred feed markers to find alternatives where possible, including using twice as much food-grade wheat for animal feed than a year ago.

 "It would make economic sense to use wheat (to replace corn)when wheat price is 50-100 yuan above corn.
 Now wheat is even cheaper than corn, so of course you'd substitute," said a purchase manager with a major poultry producer based in northern China.